jamesdanielwhitford/sentry-shopify/session-replay-in-ecommerce-env/session-replay-in-ecommerce-env.md

 </script>
 ```

-Replace `YOUR_DSN_HERE` with your actual Sentry project DSN.
-This configuration sets up three essential monitoring capabilities for your ecommerce store:
+Replace `YOUR_DSN_HERE` with the actual Sentry project DSN.
+This configuration sets up three essential monitoring capabilities for our ecommerce store:

 **Session Replay**: The `replaysSessionSampleRate: 1.0` and `replaysOnErrorSampleRate: 1.0` settings capture 100% of user sessions so every error is accompanied by session replay data.